KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
 6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Ecosia-Tree-Counter by rehne](https://github.com/rehne/MMM-Ecosia-Tree-Counter)